 The application is completed with basic information about your case.

-The application is reviewed by BridgePoint.
-Additional information from your file may be requested as part of this process.
+Your application is reviewed by BridgePoint.
+Additional information about your claim may be requested as part of this process.

 You will be contacted by BridgePoint and informed of our lending decision.
 If you accept our loan offer, BridgePoint will prepare the loan documentation which can be emailed or faxed for your review and signature.